docent-net/ipcalc-contains/README.md

 # ipcalc-contains
-Golang micro-app, which check whether an IP address belongs to a given network
+Golang micro-app, which check whether an IP address or a network belongs to a given network.

 I use it as an addition to standard **ipcalc** binary distributed with common Linux distributions.